djalbat/the-foundations-of-symbolic-reasoning/README.md

 In doing so what we lose in universality we gain in useability.

 To give another example, consider again the question of what is logic.
-If we narrow the question to what is propositional logic then Occam can be used to provide a precise answer.
+If we narrow the question down to what is propositional logic then Occam can be used to provide a precise answer.
 In fact, let us narrow it down a little further to the question of what is minimal propositional logic.
 It does not matter whether you know exactly what it is for now.
 Here is the answer: